 OSHA requires that every employee who wears a respirator receive an initial fit-test prior to using that respirator (followed by annual tests), have a written program for the specific work location and be trained in the proper use of respirators.
 Also, as an OSHA requirement, prior to the fit-test, employees must receive an initial medical evaluation which consists of a medical questionnaire and a physical evaluation.
-Learn more about UC's Respiratory Protection Program.
+For details on the Respiratory Protection Program go to EH&S - Advisory 11.

-To discuss the need of respiratory protection against biological aerosols, please contact the Biosafety Office at 558-6182 & 558-5210 or inbiocom@ucmail.uc.edu
+To discuss the need of respiratory protection against biological aerosols, please contact the Biosafety Office at 513-558-6182 or inbiocom@ucmail.uc.edu

-N95 respirators must have NIOSH certification
+N95 respirators must have NIOSH certification.